Biden presses Putin to act on ransomware attacks, hints at retaliation - Up News Info

 WASHINGTON — U.S. President Joe Biden increased pressure on Russian President Vladimir Putin on Friday to move against ransomware groups operating in Russia, warning the United States is prepared to respond if cyberhacks are not stopped.

-The two leaders held their first phone call since they discussed ransomware attacks at a summit in Geneva on June 16.
+The two leaders held an hour-long phone call on Friday, their first since they discussed ransomware attacks at a summit in Geneva on June 16.
 Biden’s message to Putin in the call was direct, suggesting a growing impatience over attacks that have disrupted key U.S. sectors.

 Advertisement